mharrys/spam-filter/README.md

 There appear to be e-mails that are encrypted or with attachments that are not removed but could potentially affect the results.

-The feature vector dimensions are huge and most likely need to reduce their dimensions for better results.
+The feature vector dimensions are huge and most likely need to have them reduced for better results.
 It could also be interesting to use SVM over Naive Bayes.

 Lastly it would also be interesting to explore another corpus.